svikashk/agile/agile/scrum-sprint.md

 As you can imagine, asking if anyone in the team is facing any issues with completing their task every day helps build a healthy habit of communicating early.
 This can help the team uncover risks early and avoid the sprint from getting delayed or not achieving its goal.

 Another great way to see if your team is having a roadblock is to keep an eye on the burndown or burnup report.
-If your [burndown report]({{ site.url }}{{ site.baseurl }}{% link agile/reports-burndown.md %}) looks like the below image at the end of the sprint, it means your team don't update progress regularly.
+If your [burndown report]({{ site.url }}{{ site.baseurl }}{% link agile/reports-burndown.md %}) looks like the below image at the end of the sprint, it means your team doesn't update progress regularly.
 This could be due to difficulty in using the tool or they might've hit a roadblock and need help.
 When this happens, it can result in the product owner being left in the dark and ultimately lead to a missed deadline.

 ![End of Sprint updates in a Burndown Chart](/agile/assets/uploads/end-of-sprint-updates.png)
 <div class="caption">